microsoft/azuredatastudio/extensions/data-workspace/README.md

 # Microsoft Data Workspace for Azure Data Studio and VS Code

+## Overview

 This extension provides additional common functionality for database projects in Azure Data Studio and VS Code.
 It requires other extensions to contribute support for specific project types.

+### VS Code

+This extension is bundled into the `SQL Server (MSSQL)` extension for VS Code and is required by the `SQL Database Projects` extension.
+It will be installed automatically when those extensions are updated or installed.

+### Azure Data Studio

+This extension is provided as a separate extension in the marketplace.
+It is required by the `SQL Database Projects` extension and will be installed automatically when that extension is installed.

 ## Code of Conduct